clash-lang/clash-compiler/clash-lib/README.md

 Features of CλaSH:

-  * Strongly typed (like VHDL), yet with a very high degree of type inference, which enables both safe and fast prototying using consise descriptions (like Verilog)
+  * Strongly typed (like VHDL), yet with a very high degree of type inference, enabling both safe and fast prototying using consise descriptions (like Verilog).

   * Interactive REPL: load your designs in an interpreter and easily test all your component without needing to setup a test bench.